Smana/smana.github.io/content/en/post/terraform-controller/index.md

 I really like the GitOps approach applied to infrastructure, and I had actually written an [article on Crossplane](https://blog.ogenki.io/post/crossplane_k3d/).
 `tf-controller` tackles the problem from a different angle: using Terraform directly.
 This means that we can leverage our existing knowledge and code.
 There's no need to learn a new way of declaring our resources.</br>
-This is an important criterion to consider because migrating to a new tool when you already have an existing infrastructure represents a significant cost.
+This is an important criterion to consider because migrating to a new tool when you already have an existing infrastructure represents a significant effort.
 However, I would also add that `tf-controller` is only targeted at Flux users, which restricts its target audience.

 That being said, I encourage you to try `tf-controller` yourself, and perhaps even contribute to it 🙂